Post

 Piers Concord: AI-Assisted Engineering Without the Vibes Spiral

-Piers covered the spectrum from “vibe coding” tools like Lovable to opinionated IDE integrations.
-The guardrails were straightforward:
+Piers presented his spectrums from “vibe coding” tools like Lovable to opinionated IDE integrations.

 • Start with plan mode for anything substantial; force the model to explain the approach.